|Pilot Captain Dorwin C. Wilson (injured, survived) Tripp County, SD

 Tippings passed away May 3, 1983 and is buried at Elsinore Valley Cemetery at Lake Elsinore, CA plot GW-120-10.

 Fuleihan passed away August 5, 2003 at Cedarfield Retirement Home in Richmond, VA.
-He was buried at Arlington National Cemetery at section 5-OO row 14, site 1.
+He was buried at Arlington National Cemetery at court 5, section OO row 14, column 14, niche 1.

 Chavez passed away July 15, 1978 and is buried at Santa Fe National Cemetery at plot 3, site 1377.